Stability of Minkowski space and polyhomogeneity of the metric: Introduction

-The global stability of Minkowski space was established by Friedrich \cite{FriedrichStability} (see~\cite{FriedrichEinsteinMaxwellYangMills} for the Einstein--Yang--Mills case), using a conformal method, for a restrictive class of initial data but with precise information on the asymptotic structure of the spacetime; subsequently in the monumental work by Christodoulou--Klainerman \cite{ChristodoulouKlainermanStability} for asymptotically Schwarzschildean data (in a sense similar to~\eqref{EqIBabySmall}, but with $b_0>\half$) and precise control at null infinity, with an alternative proof using double null foliations by Klainerman--Nicol\`o \cite{KlainermanNicoloEvolution}; and more recently in~\cite{LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability} using the wave coordinate gauge, for initial data as in Theorem~\ref{ThmIBaby}.
-Bieri \cite{BieriZipserStability} studied the problem for a very general class of data which are merely decaying like $\la r\ra^{-1/2-\delta}$ for some $\delta>0$---thus more slowly even than the $\cO(r^{-1})$ terms of Schwarzschild; in this case, the `correct' compactification on which the metric has a simple description will have to depend on more than just the ADM mass.
-(This is clear e.g.\ for the initial data constructed by Carlotto--Schoen \cite{CarlottoSchoenData}, which are non-trivial only in conic wedges.)
-Bieri and Chru\'sciel \cite{BieriChruscielADMBondi,ChruscielScriPiece} construct a piece of $\scri^+$ for the data considered in \cite{BieriZipserStability} but without a smallness assumption.
-Further works on the stability of Minkowski space for the Einstein equations coupled to other fields include those by Speck \cite{SpeckEinsteinMaxwell} on (a generalization of) the Einstein--Maxwell system, Taylor \cite{TaylorEinsteinVlasov}, Lindblad--Taylor \cite{LindbladTaylorVlasov}, and Fajman--Joudioux--Smulevici \cite{FajmanJoudiouxSmuleviciEinsteinVlasov} for both the massless and the massive Einstein--Vlasov system.
-The global stability for a minimally coupled massive scalar field was proved by LeFloch--Ma \cite{LeFlochMaEinsteinMassive}.
+The global stability of Minkowski space was established, building in particular on \cite{KlainermanNullCondition,ChristodoulouGlobalSolutionsSmallData}, in the monumental work of Christodoulou--Klainerman \cite{ChristodoulouKlainermanStability} for asymptotically Schwarzschildean data (similar to those in~\eqref{EqIBabySmall} but with $b_0\geq\half$, though requiring only $N=3$ derivatives) and precise control at null infinity, with an alternative proof using double null foliations by Klainerman--Nicol\`o \cite{KlainermanNicoloEvolution}; and more recently in~\cite{LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability} using the wave coordinate gauge, for initial data as in Theorem~\ref{ThmIBaby} (but requiring only $N=10$ derivatives on the initial data).
+Friedrich \cite{FriedrichStability} (see~\cite{FriedrichEinsteinMaxwellYangMills} for the Einstein--Yang--Mills case) established non-linear stability, using a conformal method, for a restrictive class (shown to be nonempty in \cite{CorvinoScalar}) of initial data, but with precise information on the asymptotic structure of the spacetime.
+Bieri \cite{BieriZipserStability} studied the problem for a very general class of data which are merely decaying like $\la r\ra^{-1/2-\delta}$ for some $\delta>0$---thus more slowly even than the $\cO(r^{-1})$ terms of Schwarzschild---and even less regularity than Christodoulou--Klainerman; in this case, the `correct' compactification on which the metric has a simple description will have to depend on more than just the ADM mass (this is clear e.g.\ for the initial data constructed by Carlotto--Schoen \cite{CarlottoSchoenData}, which are nontrivial only in conic wedges); Bieri and Chru\'sciel \cite{BieriChruscielADMBondi,ChruscielScriPiece} construct a piece of $\scri^+$ for the data considered in \cite{BieriZipserStability} but without a smallness assumption.
+Further works on the stability of Minkowski space for the Einstein equations coupled to other fields, in the wake of \cite{ChristodoulouKlainermanStability,LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability}, include those by Speck \cite{SpeckEinsteinMaxwell} on (a generalization of) the Einstein--Maxwell system, Taylor \cite{TaylorEinsteinVlasov}, Lindblad--Taylor \cite{LindbladTaylorVlasov}, and Fajman--Joudioux--Smulevici \cite{FajmanJoudiouxSmuleviciEinsteinVlasov} for both the massless and the massive Einstein--Vlasov system.
+We also mention Keir's very general quasilinear results \cite{KeirWeak} which in particular imply the global solvability for small data of the gauge-fixed Einstein equation in harmonic coordinates (but without constraint damping) even when the gauge condition is violated, albeit at the expense of losing the precise asymptotic control at null infinity.
+The global stability for a minimally coupled massive scalar field was proved by LeFloch--Ma \cite{LeFlochMaEinsteinMassive} and Wang \cite{WangEinsteinKleinGordon}.